Paul Kane High School

 École Secondaire Paul Kane High School (PKHS) is a dual track high school in St. Albert, Alberta, Canada and is a part of St. Albert Public Schools.
-Opening in 1963, Paul Kane was the first Protestant high school in St. Albert.
+Opened in 1963, Paul Kane was the first Protestant high school in St. Albert.
 The school was named after Paul Kane, a painter known for his paintings of western Canadian First Nations people.
 The school currently has an enrollment of just under 1,300 students.
 Paul Kane's school colours are blue and white, with its sports teams being named the Blues.
 PKHS has sports programs including basketball, rugby, volleyball, and football.

-The planned replacement of the current building for the school was announced by the Alberta Government as part of their 2018 budget.
-The replacement is expected to occur in the second semester of the 2022–2023 school year, and will be the third building that the school has occupied.
+The school's previous building was announced to be replaced by the Alberta Government as part of their 2018 budget.
+The replacement occurred in the second semester of the 2022–2023 school year, and the new building is the third building that the school has occupied.

 Programs of study

 Required programs offered include the 10 to 30 level courses in both the 1 and 2 sequences.
 Some 14 and 24 level courses are also offered.
+They also offer a paleontology program.